haskell/haskell-language-server/docs/what-is-hls.md

 These plugins all (currently) live in the HLS repository and are developed in tandem with the core HLS functionality.

+See the [configuration page](./configuration.md#generic-plugin-configuration) for more on configuring plugins.

 ### hie-bios

 HLS needs to know how to build your Haskell project: what flags to pass, what packages to provide, etc.
 It gets this information from the build system used by your project (typically `cabal` or `stack`).
 The tool used to do this is called [`hie-bios`](https://github.com/haskell/hie-bios).
 `hie-bios` calls the strategy it uses to get compilation flags (e.g. "ask `cabal`") a "cradle".

+See the [configuration page](./configuration.md#configuring-your-project-build) for more on configuring cradles.